 Consequences of Overstay and the Path to Legalization

-- Penalty: Fines that vary based on the length of overstay.
+- Fines based on the length of the overstay.

 Key Takeaways for Foreigners